kodamap/face_reidentification_demo/README.md

 `celeba_vecs.gz` includes feature vectors, `celeca_pics.gz` includes image path of each faces.

-The size of Feature vectors file produced from 20,000 is abount 22 MB.
+The size of feature vectors file produced from 20,000 face images is about 22 MB.

 ```sh
 >dir